-The ERC project TUCAS started in 2017 and is part of our research group “Model Catalysis at Surfaces“ at the Institute of Materials Chemistry at the Vienna University of Technology.
-Specifically, it deals with perovskite materials, their surfaces, and ways to influence their properties (like stability and activity) by various measures: doping, pre-treatment (in different atmospheres), polarisation, exsolution of nanoparticles…
+The ERC project TUCAS started in 2017 and was initially part of our research group „Electrocatalysis at Surfaces“ at the Institute of Materials Chemistry at the Vienna University of Technology.
+In October 2022, we moved to Leoben, where we are now a part of the Chair for Physical Chemistry at the Montanuniversity Leoben.
+Specifically, TUCAS deals with perovskite materials, their surfaces, and ways to influence their properties (like stability and activity) by various measures: doping, pre-treatment (in different atmospheres), polarisation, exsolution of nanoparticles…

 These perovskite materials are especially interesting, as they show great potential in processes relating to renewable energy production and chemical energy storage.

 In 2022, TUCAS+CO2 was approved by the ERC (as Proof of Concept Grant).
 This extension of our fundamental research project TUCAS aims to extend the results towards industrial applications.

 Matthias joined the group, finishing his second (!) bachelor degree.

 Flo left for his adventure across the pond: He will spend the next 6 months working with Bilge Yildiz at MIT.

 Regular updates on his “Marvellous and Interesting Times (MIT)” can be found here.

 TUCAS Fact of the ...
 404—Time range not found